Mars0827/Hum-AI-Thesis-Model/README.md

 🌾 Rice Quality Grading System (NCT Standard)

-A computer vision–powered system that automatically grades rice quality following the National Cooperative Testing (NCT) Manual for Rice (Philippines).
+An automated computer vision system that grades rice according to the National Cooperative Testing (NCT) Manual used in the Philippines.

-This project uses a custom-trained YOLOv11 model to classify individual grains and a Python post-processing engine to compute the final NCT grade (Premium, Grade 1, Grade 2, Grade 3) based on defect percentages and Head Rice Recovery.
+It uses a custom-trained YOLOv11 model to classify grain defects and a Python-based grading engine to compute the final NCT quality grade.

-🎯 Features
+📌 Features
 🔍 Automated Grain Detection

-Identifies 6 types of rice grain defects using YOLOv11:
+Detects and classifies the following six classes:

 Whole (Head Rice)